His Cross Broke the Wall, Rebirths Us All

 IV.
 THE WALLS I TORE ARE RISING AGAIN

-I am not speaking of others when I say this.
-I am speaking of you, the one reading these words right now, in the room you are sitting in, with what is in your hands.
-You know the gift I put in your hands.
-You know what you have been tempted to spend it on.
-Why do you beg for men’s names and their fame on a platform, when Mine is the only Name above all names, already written on your forehead (Revelation 3:12; Revelation 22:4; Philippians 2:9)?
-Let My Word enter you not as a code to analyze but as a fire to obey (James 1:21–25; 2 Timothy 3:16–17).
+You know the gift I placed in your hands.
+You know what you have spent it on.
+Why do you spend yourself for names that fade and platforms that fall, when Mine is the only Name already written on your forehead, the only one that will stay (Revelation 3:12; Philippians 2:9)?
+Let My Word enter you not as a code to master but as a fire to obey (James 1:21–25; 2 Timothy 3:16–17).

 V. THE VESSELS OF DECREASE

-Your immature leaders chase the chief seat (Matthew 23:6–12).
+Your proud leaders chase the chief seat.
 Fame.
 Honor.
 Gold.
-Their god is their appetite, and their glory is their shame (Philippians 3:18–19).
-Like shepherds who feed only themselves, they scatter My sheep (Ezekiel 34:2–6; Jeremiah 23:1–2).
-By their rivalry, they divide what I died to birth (1 Corinthians 1:10–13; Ephesians 4:3–6).
-They gather crowds but cannot impart life.
-They forge revival movements but fail to perfect the souls they gather in Christ (Colossians 1:28; 2 Timothy 4:3–4; Matthew 28:19–20).
-Deceived by wealth, they wander far from faith (1 Timothy 6:10).
+Their god is their hunger, and their glory is their shame (Philippians 3:18–19).
+Like shepherds who feed only themselves, they scatter My sheep (Ezekiel 34:2–6).
+By their strife, they divide what I died to make one (1 Corinthians 1:10–13).
+They gather crowds but cannot give life.
+They build revival movements but fail to bring to full growth the souls they gather (Colossians 1:28; Matthew 28:19–20).
+Lured by wealth, they walk away from faith (1 Timothy 6:10).

 VI.
 THE ROYAL RIGHT